ScrapingLab

 Amazon

-Amazon's site is a data goldmine, but scraping it isn't easy.
-Let's break it down.
+Amazon’s site is rich in data, but scraping it isn’t easy.
+Let’s break it down.

 Key Parts of Amazon Pages